vhbaoduy/person-behavior-tracking/README.md

 ## MOT with MOTIP

-We use MOTIP to run video on DanceTrack and SportsMOT
+We use MOTIP to run video on DanceTrack and SportsMOT.

 [DanceTrack](demo/motip/dancetrack.mp4 "Click to watch")

 [SportsMOT](demo/motip/sportmot.mp4 "Click to watch")

 ## Action Recognition with VideoMAE-v2
+The all data and code for reproduce put in VideoMAEv2

 # Reference